slgobinath/SafeEyes/README.md

 To ensure the new strings are well-formed, you can use `python validate_po.py --validate`.

+To ensure that the coding and formatting guidelines are followed, install [ruff](https://docs.astral.sh/ruff/) and run `ruff check` and `ruff format --check` to check for issues, as well as `ruff check --fix` and `ruff format` to autofix them.

 ## How to Release?

 0. Run `update-po.sh` to generate new translation files (which will be eventually updated by translators).
 Commit and push the changes to the master branch.